-A new addition to the team here at 2PAXfly: Mark – contributes his first flight review.
-Mark loves to fly, and prefers a seat towards the front if possible.
-Here he details his very recent trip On Qantas to Jakata, Indonesia.
-Mark is off to the USA later this year, and I hope he will contribute a report on that trip too.
+A new addition to the team here at 2PAXfly: ‘Seat 2B’ – contributes his first flight review.
+Mark loves to fly and prefers a seat towards the front if possible.
+Here he details his very recent trip On Qantas to Jakarta, Indonesia.
+‘Seat 2B’ is off to the USA later this year, and I hope he will contribute a report on that trip too.

 Qantas Airlines QF41 Sydney (SYD) – Jakarta (CGK) Saturday, July 23, 2016 Depart: 13:50 Arrive: 18:00 Duration: 7h Aircraft: Qantas A330-300 Seat: 4A

 Last week I had my first experience of flying the newish Qantas A330-300 International Business Suite, which has been progressively rolled out by Qantas on their A330 fleet over the past 15 months.

 Qantas Business Class Check-in at Sydney was very smooth and friendly, no queues what so ever.
 In Sydney Qantas provides an Express Path voucher to painlessly whiz through immigration and security.
 Plenty of time for a last minute shopping and a pre-flight lounge visit.
 The Qantas International Business Lounge was reasonably quiet once all the QF7 passengers on the A380 to Dallas departed.
 The service and standard of food and beverage is still high, however some of the furnishings are looking quite tired.
 I did notice on this visit that Qantas has recently introduced new (cheap looking) bar stools and high tables I presume to increase the lounge capacity in peak periods.

 Preflight Champagne at the Qantas International Business Club Lounge

 Qantas A330-300 QF41 preparing for departure on the tarmac at Sydney Kingsford-Smith Mascot